 g) To submit draft amendments to legislative initiatives under consideration;

-h) To move that executive laws be considered with a view to their ceasing to be in force or their amendment;
+h) To move that decree-laws be considered with a view to their ceasing to be in force or their amendment;

 i) To move the emergency consideration of any initiative;